-The following methods may be used to remit your premium payments:
+The following methods may be used to remit your fully insured premium or self-insured administrative fee payments:

 • Direct Debit (commercial customer accounts only):

 With your authorization, each month HPHC will automatically withdraw your payment amount from your bank account for the amount, and on the date, you specify.
 The bank account must either be a checking or savings account.
 This payment option can be established easily through the Direct Debit Setup/Edit screen within the online billing tool.